Baffoe6/ML_assessment_2416509/README.md

 3. Evaluation Enhancements

-- Cross-Validation:
+- Cross-Validation: ✅ IMPLEMENTED
-  - Implement k-fold cross-validation (k=5 or 10)
-  - Use stratified k-fold for class balance
+  - 10-fold stratified cross-validation implemented for all 9 models
-  - Calculate confidence intervals for metrics
-  - Report mean and standard deviation across folds
+  - Mean and standard deviation reported for each model
+  - Generalization performance validated across multiple folds

 - Additional Metrics:
   - Precision and Recall for each class